How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 - Service URL

-- Set the Authentication Key
+- Enable Authentication and set the Authentication Key

 Settings tab